Mihaljevic finishes second in shot put

 Cavalier men and women both defeat Liberty and Radford

 Virginia has six women, three men advance to Saturday's finals

 Cavaliers to welcome six new athletes in 2013-14

-Pete Watson is in his fourth season as assistant track and field coach and head men’s cross country coach after joining the Cavaliers’ staff in January 2012.
+Pete Watson is in his fifth season as assistant track and field coach and head men’s cross country coach after joining the Cavaliers’ staff in January 2012.
 Watson had previously been the head cross country and assistant head track and field coach at North Carolina since 2009.